Lab 7: Visualizing quantitative data with D3

 If you preview now, you will see some weirdness (slowed down by 10x):

 This is because in SVG by default the origin of transforms is the top left corner of the coordinate system.
-To fix that and set the origin to the center of the dot itself, we need two properties:
+To fix that and set the origin to the center of the dot itself, we need to add two properties to the circle CSS rule:

 transform-origin: center;